Virgin and Child Enthroned with Six Angels and The Crucifixion

 • Laurence Kanter, "Some Early Sienese Paintings: Cleaned, Uncleaned, Restored, Unrestored.
 What Have We Learned?," in "Time Will Tell: Ethics and Choices in Conservation," special issue, Yale University Art Gallery Bulletin (2010), 46–65, fig. 12–16

 • Federico Zeri, Italian Paintings in the Walters Art Gallery, ed.
-Ursula E. McCracken (Baltimore, Md.: The Walters Art Museum, 1976), 36
+Ursula E. McCracken, 2 vols.
+(Baltimore: The Walters Art Museum, 1976), 36

-• Daniel L. Arnheim, Charles Seymour Jr., and Gloria Kury Keach, Italian Primitives: The Case History of a Collection and Its Conservation (New Haven, Conn.: Yale University Art Gallery, 1972), 43, no. 34, (Sienese school)
+• Charles Seymour Jr. et al., Italian Primitives: The Case History of a Collection and Its Conservation (New Haven, Conn.: Yale University Art Gallery, 1972), 43, no. 34

 • Burton B. Fredericksen and Federico Zeri, Census of Pre-Nineteenth-Century Italian Paintings in North American Public Collections (Cambridge, Mass.: Harvard University Press, 1972), 599

-• Bernard Berenson, Italian Pictures of the Renaissance: A List of the Principal Artists and Their Works with an Index of Places, 3 (London: Phaidon Press, 1968), 393, vol. 1, p.
-393
+• Bernard Berenson, Italian Pictures of the Renaissance, A List of the Principal Artists and Their Works with an Index of Places: Central Italian and North Italian Schools, 3 vols.
+(London: Phaidon, 1968), 1:83, 393

-• Brigitte Klesse, Seidenstoff in der italienischen Malerei des vierzehnten Jahrhunderts (Bern, Switzerland: Stampfli, 1967), 328, workshop of Duccio di Duoninsegna
+• Brigitte Klesse, Seidenstoffe in der italienischen Malerei des vierzehnten Jahrhunderts (Bern, Switzerland: Stampfli, 1967), 328

-• Harry B. Wehle, A Catalogue of Italian, Spanish, and Byzantine Paintings (New York: The Metropolitan Museum of Art, 1940), 74, 74 (cites Offner's verbal opinion that triptych in Metropolitan Museum of Art is by same painter as Yale diptych)
+• Harry B. Wehle, A Catalogue of Italian, Spanish, and Byzantine Paintings (New York: Metropolitan Museum of Art, 1940), 74

-• Bernard Berenson, Italian Pictures of the Renaissance: A List of the Principal Artists and Their Works, with an Index of Places (Oxford: Clarendon Press, 1932), 524, (as Segna di Bonaventura)
+• Bernard Berenson, Italian Pictures of the Renaissance: A List of the Principal Artists and Their Works with an Index of Places (Oxford: Clarendon Press, 1932), 524

-• Osvald Sirén, A Descriptive Catalogue of the Pictures in the Jarves Collection Belonging to Yale University (New Haven, Conn.: Yale University Press, 1916), 31–33, no. 10, (follower of Duccio), fig. 10
+• Osvald Sirén, A Descriptive Catalogue of the Pictures in the Jarves Collection Belonging to Yale University (New Haven, Conn.: Yale University Press, 1916), 31–33, no. 10

-• Giacomo de Nicola, "Duccio di Buoninsegna and his School in Mostra di Duccio at Siena," The Burlington Magazine 22 (1912), 147, 147 (Monte Oliveto Master)
+• Giacomo de Nicola, "Duccio di Buoninsegna and His School in the Mostra di Duccio at Siena," Burlington Magazine 22, no. 117 (Decemeber 1912), 147

-• William Rankin, Notes on the Collections of Old Masters at Yale University, the Boston Museum of Fine Arts, the Fogg Museum of Harvard University (Wellesley, Mass.: Department of Art of Wellesley College, 1905), 8, no. 14
+• William Rankin, Notes on the Collections of Old Masters at Yale University, the Boston Museum of Fine Arts, the Fogg Museum of Harvard University (Wellesley, Mass.: Department of Art, Wellesley College, 1905), 8, no. 14

-• William Rankin, "Some Early Italian Pictures in the Jarves Collection of the Yale School of Fine Arts at New Haven," American Journal of Archaeology 10 (April-June 1895), 139–140, incorrectly ascribed to Duccio, contemporary of Duccio
+• William Rankin, "Some Early Italian Pictures in the Jarves Collection of the Yale School of Fine Arts at New Haven," American Journal of Archaeology 10, no. 2 (April-June 1895), 139–140

-• James Jackson Jarves, Descriptive Catalogue of "Old Masters," Collected by James J. Jarves, to Illustrate the History of Painting from A.D.
-1200 to the Best Periods of Italian Art (Cambridge, Mass.: H. O. Houghton and Co., 1860), 44, no. 21, fig. 21
+• James Jackson Jarves, Descriptive Catalogue of "Old Masters," Collected by James J. Jarves to Illustrate the History of Painting from A.D.
+1200 to the Best Periods of Italian Art (Cambridge, Mass.: H. O. Houghton, 1860), 44, no. 21

 Object copyright